The Nun movies in order The Conjuring Marathon

 The Nun II Movie 110 min.
 2023In 1956 France, a priest is violently murdered, and Sister Irene begins to investigate.
 She once again comes face-to-face with a powerful evil.USER SCORE 7

-Why This Marathon is a Must:
+Why You Shouldn't Miss This Marathon

-The Nun (2018):
+The Nun (2018)

-We kick off this marathon with The Nun, directed by Corin Hardy.
-This film is the official origin of Valak, set long before the events of The Conjuring.
-Picture 1952, in the dark depths of the Abbey of St Carta in Romania.
-Here, Sister Irene, played by Taissa Farmiga, is sent by the Vatican along with priest Burke to investigate a mysterious death.
-What follows is a mix of supernatural exorcism scenes, haunted relics, and demonic manifestations in a convent literally built on a gateway to hell.
+We're kicking off this marathon with The Nun, which was directed by Corin Hardy.
+This film is where Valak's story begins, and it takes place long before the events of The Conjuring.
+Picture this: 1952, in the middle of the Abbey of St Carta in Romania.
+In this scene, Sister Irene (played by Taissa Farmiga) is sent by the Vatican along with priest Burke to investigate a mysterious death.
+The movie's got a bunch of supernatural stuff, like exorcism scenes, haunted relics, and demonic manifestations in a convent that's literally built on a gateway to hell.
+Bonnie Aarons is back as the Valak demon nun and totally owns every scene she's in.
+Keep an eye on Jonas Bloquet as Maurice, aka "Frenchie."
+He becomes a key player in the broader Conjuring timeline.
+The Nun isn't just a scary standalone movieāit also sets up what's coming next.

-The Nun II (2023):
+The Nun II (2023)

-What makes this sequel strong is the deepening of Sister Irene's visions and how they harken back to Romanian folklore horror and satanic ritual imagery.
-The film cleverly builds on Maurice's tragic fate, now fully possessed.
-Additionally, hints are dropped about holy artifacts that will prove important in other parts of the Conjuring Universe.
-Anna Popplewell as Kate and Katelyn Rose Downey as Sophie provide an emotional layer you wouldn't expect in a film full of demonic apparitions.
-And yes, the medieval catacombs return with even more claustrophobic tension.
+The ending of The Nun leads right into the sequel.
+This time, director Michael Chaves takes the lead, bringing a slightly rawer, more modern style while keeping the gothic atmospheric horror intact.
+Sister Irene is back, and she's stronger and more determined than ever.
+She's joined by the young novice, Debra, played by Storm Reid, and together they face a new wave of demonic hauntings spreading across Europe.
+What makes this sequel strong is the deepening of Sister Irene's visions and how they harken back to Romanian folklore, horror, and satanic ritual imagery.
+The movie smartly builds on Maurice's tragic fate, now fully possessed.
+There are also hints about holy artifacts that'll be important in other parts of the Conjuring Universe.
+Anna Popplewell as Kate and Katelyn Rose Downey as Sophie add an unexpected emotional depth to the film, which is full of demonic apparitions.
+And yes, the medieval catacombs are back with even more claustrophobic tension.

 The Connection to the Broader Conjuring Universe:

 What makes these films extra interesting for binge fans is how they are connected to the larger Conjuring Universe.
-Valak is not just any demon it's a big deal.
-His presence in the Warrens' occult connection truly comes to light later, especially in The Conjuring 2.
-But the roots?
-They are deeply intertwined with the events in The Nun and The Nun II.
-For anyone who loves demon lore, these films are basically a masterclass in demonology 101.
+Valak is no ordinary demon, it's a big deal.
+His role in the Warrens' supernatural world is really revealed later on, especially in The Conjuring 2.
+But what about the roots?
+They're closely tied to the events in The Nun and The Nun II.
+If you're into demon lore, these movies are basically a crash course in demonology 101.
+They use The Possessed of Maurice to connect the dots between the past and the later Conjuring movies.
+If you ever doubted the importance of these prequels, just wait until you notice the subtle hints, recurring symbolism, and creepy relics that resurface later.
+It's horror with a plan, and each film contributes to that larger, darker mosaic.

 Picture this: it's Friday night.
-You have snacks, blankets, and a friend who claims they "don't scare easily."
-Time to change that.
+You've got snacks, blankets, and a friend who says they "don't scare easily."
+It's time for a change.
 Start with The Nun, go straight to The Nun II, and if you really want to continue, finish off with The Conjuring 2 to complete Valak's arc.
 Keep the lights low, have plenty of snacks, and maybe a crucifix you never know.
+And if you're wondering, "Is this the right time to watch everything in one evening?" the answer is always yes.
+If you're into paranormal horror franchises, haunted church settings, or gothic atmospheric horror with a religious twist, this marathon is for you.
+Plus, there are plenty of Easter eggs to make every rewatch worthwhile.